What Is FAT32 File Size Limit & Workaround to FAT32 4GB Limit

 What's the max size for FAT32?

 4GB maximum file size: For FAT32, the maximum file size of a single file is 4GB.
-Specifically, you may run into trouble with an error such as "The file is too large for the destination file system", when you try to copy a video file over 4GB in size to a FAT32 formatted drive.
+Specifically, you may run into trouble with an error such as "The file is too large for the destination file system", when you try to transfer files larger than 4GB to a FAT32 formatted drive.
 Or your video clips will be split into multiple segments within 4GB each when you try to shoot some footage with an SD card in FAT32 format.

 Besides, FAT32 has a 2TB maximum volume size.
 Typically, you cannot format a drive as a single FAT32 partition if it is larger than 2TB.